 The County Department shall designate a point-of-contact to the State Department for communications and information sharing.
-This contact is responsible for coordinating with the County Department's public information of
+This contact is responsible for coordinating with the County Department's public information officer, webmaster, and other communications staff.

-1.020.11 County Department Collaborative Agreements with External Entities to Facilitate Eligibility and Enrollment
+1.020.11 County Department Collaboration with External Entities to Facilitate Eligibility and Enrollment

-- 1. Purpose and Scope of Collaboration Agreements - a.
+1. Purpose and Scope of Collaboration Agreements

+- a.
 To discharge its statutory responsibilities in C.R.S. § 25.5-4-205 to provide eligibility and enrollment for Medical Assistance Programs to its residents, the County Department shall enter into formal agreements with Medical Assistance-related external entities, unless the County Department meets exemption criteria listed in 10 C.C.R. § 2505-5, § 1.020.11.6.

+These agreements shall remain in place for the duration as dictated by the State Department.
 These agreements are referenced as either Collaboration Agreements or Cost Sharing Agreements. - b.
-The purpose of these agreements is to facilitate timely enrollment of Medical Assistance Aapplicants, ensure coordination between entities for ongoing eligibility and case maintenance, provide for dedicated County Department personnel, and to provide opportunities for external entity cost sharing between the State and County Departments, the federal government and the external entities for dedicated eligibility and enrollment personnel. - 2.
-Types of Collaboration Agreements
+The purpose of these agreements is to facilitate timely enrollment of Medical Assistance

+Aapplicants, ensure coordination between entities for ongoing eligibility and case maintenance, provide for dedicated County Department personnel, and to provide opportunities for external entity cost sharing between the State and County Departments, the federal government and the external entities for dedicated eligibility and enrollment personnel.

+2. Types of Collaboration Agreements